covertivy/pweb/README.md

 git clone "https://gitlab.com/sparroweiss/Kineret-206-pweb.git"
 ```

-2. After cloning step into the main folder, Go to the `config` file and make sure the selected plugins are the plugins you wish to use.
+2. After cloning step into the main folder, Go to the `config file` (default name is `pluginconfig.ini`) and make sure the selected plugins are the plugins you wish to use.

 <img src="https://media.discordapp.net/attachments/742134324786102382/825689664496861204/unknown.png">